Bichoshka/final-project-rsapp/README.md

 As for an environment manager I used conda,  feel free to download **conva_env.yaml** and activate it with your mini or anaconda

+The main work consists of 4 files: preprocess.py, Forest.py, model.py and saving.py(saving script only)

 to save a model use
 ```sh
 python saving.py save